 It takes several months to make a box out of papier-mache.
 It appears that this material is more durable than wood, it can withstand changes in atmosphere and humidity and is unlikely to crack.
 Each box is covered with many layers of lacquer which is applied both inside and outside of the box and gives an exquisite shine to its surface.

 The popular motifs used in Russian lacquer miniature are Russian fairytales, troikas (carriage-and-three), scenes from Russian peasant life, landscapes.
-During your Moscow tours you can see the lacquer boxes in shops are craft markets.
-It's also possible to go with youк Moscow guide to Fedoskino village which is not far from Moscow.
+During your Moscow tours, you can see the lacquer boxes in shops are craft markets.
+You can also book a trip to Fedoskino if you at least have three days in Moscow.